 Upcoming Programs at Brooker Creek PreserveRegistration is required for all programs, hikes, events, and webinars.
 Register by using the links provided.
 For the most up to date information regarding a program, please call our front desk at 727-453-6800, or email us at brookercreek@pinellascounty.org

-EVERY Thursday 10:30 - 11:00 a.m.Book Time at Brooker Connect children to the wonders of the natural world through a nature related story & a craft to follow!
+EVERY Thursday 10:30 - 11:00 a.m.Book Time at Brooker: Connect children to the wonders of the natural world through a nature related story & a craft to follow!
 Geared toward 3- to 5-year-olds, meet inside the Exhibit Hall!
 Registration is not required for Book Time, just show up with your kiddo!
 This program is led by Brooker Creek Volunteers.

-Exhibit on View: May 10th, 2025 through July 27th, 2025.
-Saturday & Sunday 12-3pm, and some Fridays - please call, volunteer dependent.
-In the Auditorium.
+Exhibit on View: September 13th, 2025 through November 30th, 2025.
+Saturday & Sunday 12-3pm, in the Auditorium.

 Special Programs, Classes and Events: